microsoft/azuredevopslabs/labs/azuredevops/github/readme.md

 1. When prompted, log in to your GitHub account.

-1. Once the cloning has completed, click **Open Repository**.
+1. Once the cloning has completed, click **Open**.
 You can ignore any warnings raised about opening the projects.
 The solution may not be in a buildable state, but that's okay since we're going to focus on working with Git and building the project itself is not necessary.

     ![](images/004.png)